-- get\voxels (Function) Function that voxelizes inputs - coordinates (np.ndarray) Contains the 3D coordinates of a molecular system. - box\width(float, optional (default 16.0)) Size of a box in which voxel features are calculated.
-Box is centered on a ligand centroid.

-- voxel\width(float, optional (default 1.0))-Size of a 3D voxel in a grid in Angstroms. - hash\function (Function) Used to map feature choices to voxel channels. - feature\dict (Dict, optional (default None)) Keys are atom indices or tuples of atom indices, the values are computed features.
-If hash\function is not None, then the values are hashed using the hash function into [0, nb\channels) and this channel at the voxel for the given key is incremented by I for each dictionary entry.
+- get\voxels (Function) Function that voxelizes inputs - coordinates (Any) Contains the 3D coordinates of a molecular system.
+This should have whatever type get\voxels() expects as its first argument. - box\width (float, optional (default 16.0)) Size of a box in which voxel features are calculated.
+Box is centered on a ligand centroid. - voxel\width(float, optional (default 1.0)) Size of a 3D voxel in a grid in Angstroms. - hash\function (Function) Used to map feature choices to voxel channels. - feature\dict (Dict, optional (default None)) Keys are atom indices or tuples of atom indices, the values are computed features.
+If hash\function is not None, then the values are hashed using the hash function into [0, nb\channels) and this channel at the voxel for the given key is incremented by 1 for each dictionary entry.
 If hash\function is None, then the value must be a vector of size (n\channels,) which is added to the existing channel values at that voxel grid. - feature\list (List, optional (default None)) List of atom indices or tuples of atom indices.
 This can only be used if nb\channel==1.
-Increments the voxels corresponding to these indices by l for each entry. - nb\channel (int, , optional (default 16)) The number of feature channels computed per voxel.
-Should be a power of 2. - dtype (str ('int' or 'float'), optional (default 'int')) The type of the numpy ndarray created to hold features. - Returns feature\tensor The voxel of the input with the shape (voxels\per\edge, voxels\per\edge, voxels\per\edge, nb\channel).
+Increments the voxels corresponding to these indices by I for each entry.

+- nb\channel (int, , optional (default 16)) The number of feature channels computed per voxel.
+Should be a power of 2. - dtype (str ('int' or 'float'), optional (default 'int')) The type of the numpy ndarray created to hold features.

+Returns feature\tensor - The voxel of the input with the shape (voxels\per\edge, vox-els\per\edge, voxels\per\edge, nb\channel).

-3.27.10 Graph Convolution Utilities
+3.24.10 Graph Convolution Utilities

-one\hot\encode (val: Union[int, str], allowable\set: Union[List[str], List[int]], include\unknown\set: $bool = False) \rightarrow List[float]$ One hot encoder for elements of a provided set.
+one\hot\encode (val: Union[int, str], $allowable\set$ : Union[List[str], List[int]], $include\unknown\set$ : bool = False) $\rightarrow$ List[float] One hot encoder for elements of a provided set.